-- · to recommend to the board of directors whether or not to approve any proposed charge to us or any of our privately held subsidiaries pursuant to an ISA with a related party; - · to review, approve or administer certain matters regarding our employee defined benefit plans or programs; - · to review, approve, administer and grant awards under our equity compensation plans; and - · to review and administer such other compensation matters as the board of directors may direct from time to time.
+- to recommend to the board of directors whether or not to approve any proposed charge to us or any of our privately held subsidiaries pursuant to our ISA with Contran; - to review certain matters regarding our employee defined benefit plans or programs; - to review, approve, administer and grant awards under our equity compensation plans; and - to review and administer such other compensation matters as the board of directors may direct from time to time.

 As discussed above, the board of directors has determined that each member of our management development and compensation committee is independent by applying the NYSE director independence standards (without additional categorical standards).
 In certain instances under our 1998 Long-Term Incentive Plan, a plan allowing for grants of cash or equity performance awards, the management development and compensation committee may delegate its authority to administer this plan to certain individuals, which delegation authority the committee has not utilized.
 With respect to the role of our executive officers in determining or recommending the amount or form of executive compensation, see the Compensation Discussion and Analysis section of this proxy statement.
 With respect to director compensation, our executive officers make recommendations on such compensation directly to our board of directors for its consideration without involving the management development and compensation committee.
 The current members of our management development and compensation committee are Thomas P. Stafford (chairman) and Terry N. Worrell.
-Our management development and compensation committee held one meeting and took action by written consent on one occasion in 2009.
+Our management development and compensation committee held one meeting in 2010.

 Risk Oversight.
-Our board of directors oversees the actions we take in managing the material risks to which we are subject.
+Our board of directors oversees the actions we take in managing our material risks.
 Our management is responsible for our day-to-day management of risk.
 The board's oversight of our material risks is undertaken through, among other things, various reports and assessments that management presents to the board and the related board discussions.
 The board has delegated some of its primary risk oversight to our audit committee and management development and compensation committee.
-Our audit committee annually receives management's reports and assessments on, among other things, the risk of fraud, certain material business risks and a ranking of such material bus iness risks and on our insurance program.
+Our audit committee annually receives management's reports and assessments on, among other things, the risk of fraud, certain material business risks and a ranking of such material business risks and on our insurance program.
 The audit committee also receives reports from our independent registered public accounting firm regarding, among other things, financial risks and the risk of fraud.
 Our management development and compensation committee receives management's assessments on the likelihood that our compensation policies and practices could have a material adverse effect on us, as more fully described in the Compensation Policies and Practices as They Relate to Risk Management section of this proxy statement.
 The audit committee and management development and compensation committee report to the board of directors about their meetings.
 We believe the leadership structure of the board of directors is appropriate for our risk oversight.